jguittard/grunt-translate-extract/README.md

 # grunt-translate-extract

-> extracts translatable strings from source files.
+`grunt-translate-extract` helps developers with the internationalization off their code.
+It search for translatable string in the source code and generate a json file for each language.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`

-If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a [Gruntfile](http://gruntjs.com/sample-gruntfile) as well as install and use Grunt plugins.
-Once you're familiar with that process, you may install this plugin with this command:

 ```shell
 npm install grunt-translate-extract --save-dev
 ```

-Once the plugin has been installed, it may be enabled inside your Gruntfile with this line of JavaScript:
+Enabled inside your Gruntfile with this line of JavaScript:

 ```js
 grunt.loadNpmTasks('grunt-translate-extract');
 ```

 ## The "translate_extract" task

 ### Overview
 In your project's Gruntfile, add a section named `translate_extract` to the data object passed into `grunt.initConfig()`.